What is Handwriting Analysis?

 In the Medical Field

-In the medical field, graphology can be used to refer to the study of handwriting as an aid in the diagnosis and tracking of diseases of the brain and nervous system.
+In the medical field, graphology can refer to the study of handwriting as an aid in diagnosing and tracking diseases of the brain and nervous system.

 In Therapy